Net Zero Energy Roadmap for Burlington

 - detailed a host of policies and strategies with consideration for impact, cost-effectiveness and equity

 The intended audience for this roadmap is implementers of climate action goals, strategies and policies nationwide: including community and state leaders, partner organizations, utilities, and community members.
 The approach and supporting strategies are applicable to many communities nationwide.
-The roadmap is publically available and can be viewed here.
+The roadmap is publicly available and can be viewed here.

 In early 2021, Synapse was contracted by BED to update GHG emissions and other decarbonization metrics for Burlington in order to compare actual progress in 2019 and 2020 to the projections modeled in the Net Zero Energy Roadmap.
 This analysis showed that Burlington's emissions have fallen 15 percent since 2018, in line with a Net Zero trajectory.
 The COVID-19 pandemic contributed significantly to emissions reductions in 2020, particularly by reducing the number of miles driven in private vehicles.
 Burlington now has the opportunity to double down on decarbonization measures, including the electrification of transportation and heating, to mitigate any post-pandemic emissions rebound.